AlgoMaster Logo

 We have a binary search tree and a target value, and we need to find the node whose value matches the target.
 If we find it, we return that node (which effectively returns the entire subtree rooted at it).
 If no match exists, we return null.

-The critical detail here is that this is a binary search tree, not just any binary tree.
+The detail that matters is that this is a binary search tree, not just any binary tree.
 In a BST, for every node, all values in its left subtree are smaller and all values in its right subtree are larger.
-This ordering property is exactly what makes binary search possible on trees.
-Instead of checking every node, we can make a decision at each step about which direction to go, eliminating half the remaining tree each time (in a balanced tree).
+This ordering property is what makes binary search possible on a tree.
+Instead of checking every node, we can decide at each step which direction to go, eliminating one entire subtree each time.

 Key Constraints:

-• root is a binary search tree -- This is the key constraint.
-It guarantees the ordering property that lets us prune our search.
+• root is a binary search tree -- This guarantees the ordering property that lets us prune one subtree at every step.

 Approach 1: Brute Force (DFS on Entire Tree)